benkonz/gameboy_emulator/README.md

 npm run compile
 ```

-use your faviorate static file server to serve the files generated in the
+use your favorite static file server to serve the files generated in the
 `dist` folder.
 You can also run `npm run serve`, to serve the files locally.